databricks/terraform-provider-databricks/docs/resources/workspace_conf.md

 The following arguments are available:

-* `custom_config` - (Required) Key-value map of strings, that represent workspace configuration.
+* `custom_config` - (Required) Key-value map of strings that represent workspace configuration.
 Upon resource deletion, properties that start with `enable` or `enforce` will be reset to `false` value, regardless of initial default one.

 ## Import